 Incapacity Planning for Waco, TX

 A power of attorney (POA) is a document that gives another person of your choosing the legal right to manage your affairs.
 The person given this power is referred to as the agent or attorney-in-fact.
-Whether you are preparing to spend extended time outside of the country, safeguarding in the event of incapacitation, or settling into retirement, a POA can prove to be invaluable down the line.

 At Rainey & Rainey, Attorneys at Law, LP, we can draft a document that helps you protect your finances, prioritize your health, and assist your attorney-in-fact in making timely decisions for your best interest in the future.